-The New Free Trade Agreement (A-EU FTA)
+The New Free Trade Agreement

 The Wine Equalisation Tax (WET): The Fiscal Pillar